xingyumex/ALEN/README.md

 ## Overview

 Official PyTorch implementation of [ALEN: A Dual-Approach for Uniform and Non-Uniform Low-Light Image Enhancement](https://arxiv.org/abs/2407.19708).
-This paper is currently under review in the [International Journal of Computer Vision](https://link.springer.com/journal/11263).
+This paper is currently under review.

 ![ALEN Architecture](ALEN_ARCH.png)